 – The history of psychic energy

-"We have in our time discovered electricity, from the search to understand the energy within ourselves" (freely quoted from Sri Yukteswar in "The Holy Science")
+“We have in our time discovered electricity, in order to understand the energy within ourselves” (freely quoted from Sri Yukteswar in “The Holy Science”)

 What is energy?